Overwatch

 Overwatch (abbreviated as OW) is a multimedia franchise centered on a series of multiplayer first-person shooter (FPS) video games developed by Blizzard Entertainment.
-Overwatch was released in 2016 with a successor, Overwatch 2, released in 2022.
-Both games feature hero-based combat between two teams of players fighting over various objectives, along with other traditional gameplay modes.
+Overwatch was released in 2016.
+Overwatch 2 was released in 2023 and the original game was taken offline upon its release, though Blizzard renamed it back to Overwatch in 2026.
+Overwatch features hero-based combat between two teams of players fighting over various objectives, along with other traditional gameplay modes.

-Released in 2016, the first video game in the series lacked a traditional story mode.
+Released in 2016, Overwatch lacked a traditional story mode.
 Instead, Blizzard employed a transmedia storytelling strategy to disseminate lore regarding the game's characters, releasing comics and other literary media, as well as animated media that includes short films.
 The game enjoyed both critical and commercial success, and garnered a devoted following.
 The fan community around the franchise has produced a large amount of content including art, cosplay, fan fiction, anime-influenced music videos, Internet memes, and pornography.

-Blizzard helped launch and promote an esports scene surrounding the game, including an annual Overwatch World Cup, as well as the Overwatch League and a minor league, which borrowed elements found in traditional American sports leagues.
+Blizzard helped launch and promote an esports scene surrounding the game, including an annual Overwatch World Cup, Overwatch League, a minor league, and the Overwatch Champions Series which borrowed elements found in traditional American sports leagues.

 Gameplay

 Both games in the Overwatch series are team-based hero shooters.
-Players select a hero character from a large roster (more than 40 by the start of 2025), divided among three class types.
+Players select a hero character from a large roster (52 as of Season 2), divided among three class types.
 These are: Tanks, who have higher health and generally meant to help protect their teammates from damage, but are larger and easier to hit; Damage, who act as the team's offensive leads; and Support, who heal, provide buffs for teammates, or de-buff the opposing team.
+Each role also features sub-roles with extra passives.
+These sub-roles include 'Initiator', 'Stalwart', and 'Bruiser' for Tank.
+'Specialist', 'Flanker', 'Recon', and 'Sharpshooter' for Damage.
+'Medic', 'Tactician', and 'Survivor' for Support.
 Players are generally free to change to different heroes while inside their spawn room during the course of a match in response to the current tactics employed by other players.
 As of the development of Overwatch 2, a standard game features one tank player, two damage players and two support players, a change from having two of each class in its predecessor.
 Players choose their class before the match, and can only pick characters within that class for the duration of the game.
 There are different styles of game modes, however, that allow players to choose characters from any class throughout the game.

 Each hero has a skill kit that includes a primary attack, active skills that require a cooldown period before they can be used again, passive skills that remain active at all times, and an Ultimate skill that can only be used once they fill their Ultimate meter either by damaging opponents, mitigating damage, healing teammates or by passively generating it over time.